 After graduation, you will be able to work independently as a clinical eye specialist; clinical instructor and lecturer, or a clinical researcher in different kind of eye care organizations as a part of a multidisciplinary health care team on a national and international level.

 Possible job titles after graduation

 The key content areas are

-- Assessment and management of the ocular and related systemic health conditions
+- Assessment, management and sympotm-based treatment of the ocular and related systemic health conditions

 - Acting in a multidisciplinary healthcare organization

 - Conducting evidence-based research and using that for enhancing evidence-based clinical decision-making skills in an interdisciplinary healthcare organization

 This education is offered as a flexible part-time-based education, partly online, and partly on-campus.
 Education consists of 6 theory modules (clinical biomedicine and advanced ocular sciences) that also include clinical work-shops.
 Four modules are offered annually.
 Contact teaching on campus lasts 2 days.
 After completion of theory modules, students will complete their mentor-guided research activities.